sam-phillips21/Project-one/read_me.md

     1. moving background
     2. moveable character (the mountaineer)
     3. left right forward movements.

-    4. jump abilty.
-    5. colision detection: coliding with the cravasse or jumping into it
+    4. colision detection: coliding with the cravasse or jumping into it
-    6. maybe the character moves faster or the screen moves faster as the level becomes more challenging.
-    7. pick ups:
-        a. little red crosses as extra lives

-    Ideally one contiuous level that increases in difficulty
-    8. tracks the top three high scores with user input for high scorers initials

 User interface/ Functions:

 1. A function to load the crevasse field/ generates playing field. some kind of crevasse generator/game loop
 2. a function to move the character: movement handler.
-3. a function to make the character jump
-4. a function to track time played
-5. a function to track players live count/ increase upon collection a extra life.
-6. a fucntion that makes the character die and resets the game.
-7. a function to speed up the course to make the game harder as the timer increases.
-8. an in screen alert function to alert user of death or game over.
+3. an in screen alert function to alert user of death or game over.
-9. a function to create a high score board and user input for their initials.
-10. A function that converts time played to points earned.

 Wireframe: